Funeral Director/s: D Read more [...]

 Funeral Directors Category: South East England

-Duncan Satterly – well known in the local area, Duncan and his wife Sandra own and run this business, in the best tradition of family owned and run funeral directors.
-They are ably supported by a very small team of staff, so there is a very personal feeling to this company which is apparent as soon as you walk through the door.
+Duncan Satterly – well known and respected in the local area, owns and runs this business, in the best tradition of family owned and run funeral directors.
+He is ably supported by a very small team of staff, so there is a very personal feeling to this company which is apparent as soon as you walk through the door.

 Duncan was born and brought up around funerals, his father was a funeral director and for some time Duncan was involved with the family business, alongside his dad and his brother.
-The company grew to three branches, but after a parting of the ways a few years ago, Duncan and Sandra have taken the Aylesbury and Tring branches forward to become a brand new company.
+The company grew to three branches, but after a parting of the ways a few years ago, Duncan has taken the Aylesbury and Tring branches forward to become a brand new company.

-Unlike most of the other funeral businesses in the area, which are almost all part of large groups, this means that if you choose Churchfield Funeralcare to look after someone who has died, you can be certain that you will be meeting the company owner, who will be personally responsible for making sure everything goes to plan.
+Unlike most of the other funeral businesses in the area, which are almost all part of large groups, if you choose Churchfield Funeralcare to look after someone who has died, you can be certain that the funeral arrangements will be overseen by Duncan, who will be personally responsible for making sure everything goes to plan.

-Duncan conducts every funeral himself and is completely immersed in the day to day running of his company.
+Duncan conducts every funeral himself and is completely immersed in the day to day running of the business.
 If you were to initially meet another member of the team, Duncan will ensure he makes contact with you and will arrange to meet you before the day of the funeral.

 This connection with clients is fundamentally important to Duncan – he sees his role as being entirely to serve and support clients who choose his company and has thought carefully about every aspect of the experience that people will have.
 He’ll happily come to you to discuss arrangements and can tailor any of the services offered to suit individual preferences or requirements.
 Duncan’s pleasant, gentle manner and calm nature are just the type of temperament suited to his work, he has an air of competence and kindness and sees his role as being supportive and empowering of clients, although he will happily offer advice if asked.

-Duncan has a small team of staff supporting him – while Sandra is very involved, the couple have two young children, so family life necessarily involves juggling.
-At Aylesbury, Debs Miller and Cynthia Warne share the working week, so you may meet either of them depending on which day you make contact.
-At Tring, Kim Hay has recently joined the company, and when we visited was still settling in to her new role.
+Duncan has a small team of staff supporting him – so you may initially meet or speak with either Karen or Cynthia.
 Behind the scenes, Scott looks after everything, fitting and lining coffins and looking after the mortuary as well as doing all kinds of other tasks.
 Everyone we met was lovely, and the company feels exactly like the best kind of small family, all working together to ensure that each client has the best possible experience.

 Every client will receive a beautifully presented loose leaf folder with details of what to expect and what needs to be done after a death has occurred, contact details for local register offices and crematoria and other essential information.
 There are various other leaflets that you’ll be offered according to the type of funeral you are considering.
 Prices are clear and transparent, and various options are available, from a simple funeral with a choice of coffins through to an entirely bespoke funeral where you can choose from the entire range of products and services, all itemised with prices in the leaflet offered.

-Previously located in large premises just a little further along the road, Churchfield Funeralcare now has a new home in Aylesbury, close to the centre of the town near Market Square in Buckingham Street.
+Churchfield Funeralcare now has a new home in Aylesbury, close to the centre of the town near Market Square in Buckingham Street.
 A former hair salon, it was entirely gutted and refurbished according to Duncan’s exacting requirements before opening for business in May 2019.
-People passing by can see into the spacious reception area, where you’ll probably find Duncan, Debs or Cynthia sitting at the desk – it’s reassuring to be able to see who you’ll be meeting before you enter, and something that many funeral companies don’t seem to have realised.
+People passing by can see into the spacious reception area, where you’ll probably find Duncan, Karen or Cynthia sitting at the desk – it’s reassuring to be able to see who you’ll be meeting before you enter, and something that many funeral companies don’t seem to have realised.

-The décor is fresh and modern, with striking wallpaper on the wall to your left as you enter – ‘chosen by Sandra,’ says Duncan with a wry smile.
-You get the feeling he might possibly have preferred a different style, but it works really well and adds to the contemporary feeling of the premises.
-Just beyond the reception area is a large room with comfortable chairs around an oval table which is used for making funeral arrangements in privacy, again, it’s bright and light and modern, and has been designed so that it’s suitable for older people who might find rising from low sofas difficult.
+The décor is fresh and modern, with striking wallpaper on the wall to your left as you enter and adds to the contemporary feeling of the premises.
+Just beyond the reception area is a large room with comfortable chairs around an oval table which is used for making funeral arrangements in privacy, again, it’s bright, light and modern, and has been designed so that it’s suitable for older people who might find rising from low sofas difficult.
 It’s also easy to spread out all the paperwork which accompanies making funeral arrangements.
 A coffee machine and glasses for water are to hand, and it’s quiet and peaceful despite the bustle of the road outside.

 Down the corridor leading to the rear of the premises, doors open into a bathroom, a kitchen, and the Quiet Room which is where you can spend time with the person who has died.
 Beyond here, at the rear of the building, is the mortuary area, with refrigeration and space to prepare coffins and to wash and prepare people for their funerals.
 If you’d like to see where your relative will be looked after, just ask – and if you’d like to be involved in preparing them for their funeral, again this is absolutely fine, just mention this when making the arrangements.

-The premises at Tring are awaiting a refurbishment to bring them in line with the new colour and style of the company, but they are perfectly adequate in the meantime.
-The door opens into the reception area, where you’ll find Kim behind the desk, to the left there is a comfortable arrangement room with sofas and chairs and a small writing desk, while to the right of the reception you go through to two separate chapels where you can spend time with your relative.
+The premises at Tring are awaiting a refurbishment to bring them in line with the new colour and style of the company, but they are perfectly suitable in the meantime.
+The door opens into the reception area, to the left there is a comfortable arrangement room with sofas and chairs and a small writing desk, while to the right of the reception you go through to two separate chapels where you can spend time with your relative.

-The personal touch is fundamental, the connection between the client and the funeral home that they hire is deeply important and very personal, and this understanding has informed the way Duncan and Sandra have set up their company.
+The personal touch is fundamental, the connection between the client and the funeral home that they hire is deeply important and very personal, and this understanding has informed the way Duncan has set up company.

 “We are being entrusted with the most important and precious thing, the care of someone who has died, and the arrangements for their funeral,” says Duncan, “You can’t help but be totally connected with each family you serve, you are being invited in to the most intimate experience, and it is a privilege and a huge responsibility.”